Turbocharge your wedding edits with the help of AI

 Carol Harrold

-Photographing someone’s Day is a beautiful—and stressful—job, especially if you’re not a seasoned pro.
+Photographing someone’s Big Day is a beautiful—and stressful—job, especially if you’re not a seasoned pro.
 This week, PopPhoto is up our best advice for capturing that special kind of joy.

 A typical wedding day photoshoot can result in thousands of images.
 After the photographer has spent hours actively capturing the event, hours of culling and editing still loom ahead of them.
 In an earlier Smarter Image column, I offered an overview of apps designed to sort and edit your photos faster.
 For this installment, I want to look at the editing side and how AI tools can shave off some of that time.